cathy-qiu/SlotMachine/README.md

 The Java Swing GUI was built in NetBeans IDE.

-A point system is implemented to keep track of user's scores and the number of wins.
+A point system is calculated to keep track of user's scores and the number of wins.
+To play, simply press the play button and the GUI will display randomized symbols.
+100 points will be awarded when you get all the same symbols